mlc-ai/mlc-llm/docs/get_started/try_out.rst

 Try out MLC Chat
 ================

-Welcome to MLC LLM, to get started, we have prepared prebuilt packages for you to try out MLC Chat app built with MLC LLM, and you can try out prebuilt models on the following platforms:
+Welcome to MLC LLM.
+To get started, we have prepared prebuilt packages for you to try out MLC Chat app built with MLC LLM, and you can try out prebuilt models on the following platforms: